Back to work Coach — Case Study Fintech · Mobile App

 Transparency Increases Confidence During Applications

-The participant appreciated the step indicators during the application flow, but felt uncomfortable with the lack of a confirmation screen before submission.
+The participant appreciated step indicators during the application flow, but felt uncomfortable with the lack of a confirmation screen before submission.

 // Answer